Puriyada Pudir: Production

 The producer R. B. Choudary had remade the Kannada film Tarka (1989), based on Agatha Christie's 1958 play, The Unexpected Guest in Malayalam as Chodhyam; however, the remake remained unreleased, as he was not happy with the final cut.
 He later decided to remake Tarka in Tamil, and asked K. S. Ravikumar, then an assistant under Vikraman, to write the screenplay.
 Ravikumar completed the screenplay within a week, and later realised that Choudary had appointed him as the director.
-The film, Puriyaadha Pudhir, thus marked Ravikumar's directorial debut.
+The film, Puriyada Pudir, thus marked Ravikumar's directorial debut.
 R. Sarathkumar, who acted in the film, wore a belt around his neck while filming due to an accident he had before production began.
 The film was planned to be filmed in a 30-day schedule, at the rate of ₹1 lakh per day, which would bring the entire budget to ₹30 lakh.
 Ravikumar finished the entire film in 29 days, saving the producer a lakh.